Modeling Digitals | Model Polaroids | Model Headshots & More

 Other Modeling Portfolio Shots

 Once you have the two important shots of the headshot and full body shot, these meet most agency requirements.
 However, many agencies may also ask for even more shots.
-So, it is good to have a couple of extra shots, like half body or three-quarters body.
+So, it is good to have a couple of extra shots, like half body or three-quarters body shot.

 A half-body modeling shot is typically from around the waist up and a three-quarters modeling shot can be from mid-thigh to mid-shin.
 Again, simple form-fitting clothes are typically best.
 But you might also use at least one of these shots as an example of the work you are after.

 For example, one popular casting is for swimsuits and so having a full-body or three-quarters body shot in a swimsuit might be a good idea.
 Or if you are going for fitness, then a shot in a fitness outfit, and so on.
-You might even consider an outdoors lifestyle type of shot for other fashion ecommerce or editorial style photo shoots you might be ideal for.
+You might even consider an outdoors lifestyle type of photo shot for other fashion ecommerce or editorial style photos to have in your portfolio.

 A Note on Retouching